Ilave River

-Ilave River or Río Ilave is a stream in Peru, located in the Puno Region region, on the Titicaca slope.
+Ilave River or Río Ilave is a stream in Peru, located in the Puno Region, on the Titicaca slope.
 It flows into Lake Titicaca.

 It has an elevation of 3,815 metres.

 Iiave River has a hydrographic basin that covers 7705 km2.
 It has a length of 163 km.

 Río Ilave is situated nearby the localities Jullani and Huayllata.

 When it overflow, it effects massive hectares of crops.
 In recent years (2016-2023), its contamination has become an environmental challenge, in addition to health issue.